Jaymz has held numerous jobs in several states, but no matter where he lives, he always has a job as a tattoo artist.

 In many cases, skulls can be highly decorated with various objects and symbols.
 As each tattoo on every individual person will mean something different, the symbols and designs around it will also vary.

 Flowers can symbolize a number of thoughts and emotions.
-As the minute of a difference of a white rose to a yellow to a red rose; each means something different.
-The comparison of a tulip with a daisy to a pansy will all mean something different.
+As minute of a difference as a white rose versus a yellow or red rose can mean something different.
+The comparison of a tulip with a daisy to a pansy will also carry contrasting connotations.

 Taking into account the general symbolism of flowers to the personal symbolism, a skull tattoo decorated with and around flowers can mean near infinite things.